 The pandemic impacted almost all sectors of the economy.
 The travel and tourism sectors which accounts for 35%+ of the country's GDP is at a standstill.
 This economic upheaval resulted in loss of jobs and impaired incomes across many sectors of the economy, resulting in reduced consumer demand.
-Demand for discretionary goods such as high ticket home goods and automobiles marketed and promoted by the Company, were particularly impacted.
+Demand for discretionary goods such as high ticket home goods and automobiles, such as those marketed and promoted by the Company, were particularly impacted.
 The automotive operation of the Company suffered with the decline in the new vehicle market estimated in excess of 50%.
-The 14days containment zone in Suva in April 2020 to contain the spread of the virus, further impacted sales, considering some of the major retail operations of the Company are based in the Greater Suva area.
+The 14days containment zone in Suva in April 2020 to contain the spread of the virus, further impacted sales, considering some of the major retail operations of the Company are based in Suva.

 Unfortunately, inclement weather also impacted operations, compounding what was already a difficult situation.
-The busiest Christmas trading period for the Company was severely compromised when the category 4 tropical cyclone Yasa made landfall on December 20th 2020, disrupting operations and forcing closure of our outlets.
-Few weeks later, tropical cyclone Ana, followed by tropical cyclone Harold made landfall in January 2021 and April 2021 respectively, causing further disruptions to operations.
-Intermingled with these events, were periods of depressions and heavy rain causing flooding, again forcing closure of our outlets in the affected parts of the country.
+The busiest Christmas trading period for the Company was severely compromised when the category 5 tropical cyclone Yasa made landfall on December 20th 2020, disrupting operations and forcing closure of store outlets.
+Few weeks later, tropical cyclone Ana followed by tropical cyclone Harold made landfall in January 2021 and April 2021 respectively, causing further disruptions to operations.
+Intermingled with these events, were periods of heavy rain causing flooding, again forcing closure of store outlets in the affected parts of the country.

 In July 2020, the Government reduced import duties on a range of white goods and motor vehicles with the intention that this would stimulate consumer demand and thus economic activity.
-These duty reductions took time to flow through to floor prices and unfortunately did not result in any significant uplift in consumer demand as anticipated.
-This may have been due to the depressed consumer demand induced by the pandemic.
-The exception was the imported used vehicle segment, which experienced keen customer demand.
-It is observed that the favorable impact of these duty reductions are now being offset by significant increases in overseas supplier costs on the back of increasing commodity prices in world markets, significant increases in international freight costs and the increase in supply lead times and associated costs.
+These duty reductions took time to flow through to floor prices and unfortunately did not result in any significant uplift in consumer demand as anticipated, with the exception of the imported used vehicle segment which experienced keen customer demand.
+It is observed that the favorable impact of these duty reductions are now being offset by significant increases in overseas supplier costs on the back of increasing commodity prices in world markets, significant increases in international freight costs and the increase in supply lead times.